shootthebit/stb-dropdown/README.md

 Actually if you find out lemme know.
 I'll update this section.

 ##This is kinda rag-tag you got something more official?
-Yeah, you're probably looking for this plugin. https://github.com/silviomoreto/bootstrap-select
+Yeah, you're probably looking for this plugin.
+https://github.com/silviomoreto/bootstrap-select

+##Why bother doing this then?
+Ah, we've gotten to the root of things.
+Come listen to our podcast http://www.shootthebit.com/ I'm sure you'll love it.

 ## Copyright and license